fitrialif/pixel_bots/README.md

 More on the competition-http://www.techfest.org/pixelate and problem statement-http://www.techfest.org/resources/pixelate.pdf held from 2nd to 4th Jan 2015.

 Basic Research:<br>
-Learning basic motion planning algorithms like A* , D* , LPA* , D* Lite and deteriming the best one among them.<br>
+Learning basic motion planning algorithms like A* , D* , LPA* , D* Lite and determining the best one among them.<br>
 References:

 * Planning Algorithms by S.Lavalle :http://planning.cs.uiuc.edu/book.pdf ,